gzc9047/MyUtilities/README.md

 1986 Louix China

+the whole line of two file in one line, while 1st 3rd column in file1 is equal 2nd 1st column in file2:
 # scf $file1 $file2 0 0 '1 3' '2 1' // 0 means the whole line, $0 in the awk script.
 # result is: